Division of Environmental Dynamics

 URL http://engan.cmes.ehime-u.ac.jp/index.html

-Associate Professor Michinobu KUWAE
+Professor Michinobu KUWAE

 Modern human societies are faced with serious problems, such as global warming, environmental pollution, and depletion of resources.
 We need lengthy proxy data to elucidate past dynamics of environmental conditions and ecosystems to make projections.
 We are working on identifying such dynamics, which may influence modern and future society, and uncovering the driving mechanisms from geological strata.
 Recently, we conducted advanced research on fish populations using fossil fish scales and sedimentary DNA; past ecological structures use microfossils, algal, and zooplankton-derived pigments, as well as stable carbon and nitrogen isotopes, the Anthropocene GSSP-research project Beppu Bay, and historical deposition of ocean microplastics.